bahrus/trans-render/README.md

 ![Trans Rendered Lighthouse](https://bahrus.github.io/periodicTable/PeriodiLightHouse2.png)

-Original
+Original:

 <img src="https://bahrus.github.io/periodicTable/OriginalLightHouse.png" alt="Original Lighthouse">

 Once in a while the scores match, but most of the time the scores above are what is seen.

-So the difference isn't dramatic, but it statisitically significant, in my opinion.
+So the difference isn't dramatic, but it statistically significant, in my opinion.